 Stretching

 Stretching can be performed as a session on its own in order to improve mobility.
-This is an aspect of training which is often neglected by athletes.
-Good mobility can help prevent injury.
+This is an aspect of training which is often neglected by athletes, and since good mobility can help prevent injury, it is something worth concentrating on.

-More commonly stretching will precede training sessions with the aim being to prepare the muscles for activity and reduce the risk of prevent injury.
-To do this current scientific evidence says we should do dynamic stretches.
-Athletes now are finding benefit in stretching post-training as this returns muscles to their original state, removing "knots" formed through hard exercise and reducing injury risk in future sessions.
+More commonly, stretching will precede training sessions, with the aim being to prepare the muscles for activity and reduce the risk of prevent injury.
+To do this, current scientific evidence says we should do dynamic stretches.
+Athletes are now finding benefit in stretching post-training, as this returns muscles to their original state and removes "knots" formed through hard exercise, thereby reducing injury risk in future sessions.

 Ill or Injured?